Sweden in the Eurovision Song Contest 2016: At Eurovision

 All countries except the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) and the host country, are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 As the host country, Sweden automatically qualified to compete in the final on 14 May 2016.
 In addition to their participation in the final, Sweden is also required to broadcast and vote in one of the two semi-finals.
 This would have been regularly decided via a draw held during the semi-final allocation draw on 25 January 2016, however, prior to the draw, SVT requested of the European Broadcasting Union that Sweden be allowed to broadcast and vote in the first semi-final on 10 May 2016, which was approved by the contest's Reference Group.

 The two semi-finals and the final were televised in Sweden on SVT1 with commentary by Lotta Bromé.
 The three shows were also broadcast via radio on SR P4 with commentary by Carolina Norén and Björn Kjellman.
 SVT24 also broadcast the three shows interpreted in International Sign for the deaf and sign language users.
-The Swedish spokesperson, who announced the top 12-point score awarded by the Swedish jury during the final, was Gina Dirawi.
+SVT appointed Gina Dirawi as its spokesperson to announce the top 12-point score awarded by the Swedish jury during the final.